 As an advocate, His Serene Highness Prince Albert II has spent his adult life limiting the effects of climate change.
 In 2006, His Serene Highness established the Prince Albert II of Monaco Foundation to address the planet’s alarming environmental situation.
 The Foundation raises funds and initiates action for ecological sustainability, establishes partnerships and carries out projects that limit the effects of climate change.
 The Foundation and Prince Albert II have also worked with the 2021 Indianapolis Prize Winner and seahorse champion Dr. Amanda Vincent.

 His characters on the big screen are daring, courageous and on save-the-world kinds of missions.
 In real life, it is much the same for actor and environmentalist Harrison Ford.
 His bold devotion to planet Earth is truly heroic, earning him the 2018 Jane Alexander Global Wildlife Ambassador title.
 A dedicated supporter of Conservation International for more than 25 years, Ford believes nothing is more important than preserving the environment.
 Through his extensive work, whether patrolling the Hudson River by helicopter or trekking through the forests of Indonesia to understand the unsustainable palm oil crisis affecting species like orangutans, including young apes at rescue and rehabilitation centers in Nyaru Menteng, his hands-on approach has led him on worldwide excursions alongside respected scientists and experts.
-He helped secure protection of more than 40 million acres on three continents as part of the Global Conservation Fun, making him a true hero for wild things and wild places.
+He helped secure protection of more than 40 million acres on three continents as part of the Global Conservation Fund, making him a true hero for wild things and wild places.

 Sigourney Weaver, an award-winning actor, has been an advocate for the mountain gorillas of Rwanda since her starring role in the 1988 film, “Gorillas in the Mist”, and serves as honorary chair of the Dian Fossey Gorilla Fund International.
 Sigourney brought her credibility to BBC’s highly popular series “Planet Earth” as narrator, joined other conservationists at the United Nations General Assembly in 2006 and has earned multiple awards from the Explorer’s Club and Audubon’s Women in Conservation.
 Weaver has captivated audiences with unique and memorable characters.
 She continues to lend her voice in honor of conservation efforts and roles.